Administrators give roles and users permissions to perform different actions.

 There are many options.
 We want to draw your attention to two settings:

-Execute: Set if a user can use an entry (e.g. open a remote connection)
+Execute: Controls whether a user can use an entry (e.g. open a remote connection).

 Restricted access sets all permissions to never.
 An administrator then gives rights to view items and perform actions, as needed.